mic-max/strawpoll-v2/README.md

 - Code: Move the polls router from `app.js` to `routes/polls.js`, need access to wss
 - Design: Add a copy to clipboard button to results page, _copies voting link_
     - Send poll creator directly to results page ??
+- Design: Add a loading icon for Create Poll and Vote buttons
-- Design: Dispaly an error when a request fails (create poll, voting)
+    - Dispaly an error when a request fails
-    - Make Create Poll button flash red ??
-    - Make Vote button flash red ??
+    - Make the button flash red ??
     - Let user know their vote didn't count ??
 - Feature: On results page indicate which option(s) the viewer voted for
 - Feature: Allow users to save a poll as a draft, as a link with query parameters ??
+- Feature: Add version number to the footer
+- Design: Order options on the results page by number of votes ??
+- Code: Have a better logger

 - Design: Add a cool 404 page
 - Code: Add badges to the README https://shields.io/

 - Test: Add a staging area for testing features on a live server, dev.strawpoll.xyz ??
+- Test: Disable colours when in production, azure log stream doesn't support
 - Perf: Use http2 server
 - Perf: Have websocket server use the same http server express uses
 - Perf: Add minification to js + css (+ rendered html?) when deployed